Scripture is like no other book; it tells the story of mankind from the beginning of time to the end of time.

-Pharoah finally decided to let the Jews leave Egypt, and they traveled day and night to get away quickly from Egypt.
+Pharaoh finally decided to let the Jews leave Egypt, and they traveled day and night to get out of the country.
 Pharoah then changed his mind and went with his army to subjugate the Hebrews and bring them back to Egypt as slaves.
 The Hebrews were trapped on a small peninsula sticking out into the Red Sea when Moses performed one of the greatest miracles in Scripture – the parting of the Red Sea.
 The Hebrews crossed a thin rim of land under the Red Sea to get to the other side; the Egyptians followed them but before they could catch the Hebrews, the Red Sea collapsed upon them drowning Pharoah’s army.

 The Jews were then separated from Egypt in a land known today as Saudi Arabia where they received the Law of Moses on Mt.
 Sinai.
-They then traveled to the Promised Land where they could build their own country and live in accordance with God’s will – or at least that was the plan.
+They then traveled to the Promised Land where they could build their own country and live by God’s will – or at least that was the plan.

 Moses and Future Destruction and Scattering of Israel